neupanerabin/React_Work/react-app-learn/README.md

 ## Conditional Rendering
 It allows you to control what gets rendered in your application based on certain conditions(show, hide, or chnage components)

+## Click event =
+An interraction when a user clicks on a specific element.
+We can respond to clicks by passing a callback to the onClick event handler.